Finely tuned models sacrifice explanatory depth: Applications of our schema

 In computing numerical estimates of the depth of the explanation for the flatness of the universe today, as described by the BBM and by cosmic inflation, we need to first estimate $\epsilon$ as it appears in Eq.~(\ref{EQN:BoundO}).
 Using $t_0= 13.8$Gyr and a fiducial value of $t_i=10^{-34}$s (which is a rough estimate of the time at which inflation ends), we find that $\epsilon = \mathcal{O}(10^{-52})$.
 This yields $N_{\textrm{critical}}\approx 60$.

 Figure~\ref{FIG:Depth} compares depths for the BBM and cosmic inflation as computed from Eqs.~(\ref{EQN:BBMdepth}),~(\ref{EQN:firstcaseD}), and~(\ref{EQN:secondcaseD}).
-We note that the depth of the BBM (in blue) is always (i.e., for all chosen values of $\Omega_{\textrm{max}}$) less than the depth as computed in the case of inflation (gold and green lines).
-The gold lines represent the depth as it appears in Eq.~(\ref{EQN:secondcaseD}), viz.~in cases where the number of $e$-folds of inflation is small (i.e., less than the critical number of $e$-folds, $N_{\textrm{critical}}\approx 60$).
-The green lines represent the depth as it appears in Eq.~(\ref{EQN:firstcaseD}), viz.~in cases where the number of $e$-folds of inflation is large (and greater than the critical number of $e$-folds).\footnote{ Note that increasing the number of $e$-folds of cosmic inflation well beyond the critical value ($N_{\rm critical}\approx 60$) does not (and indeed cannot) lead to a noticeable increase in the depth of the explanation (i.e., the green lines in Fig.~\ref{FIG:Depth} effectively lie on top of each other near the maximum value of unity).
+We note that the depth of the BBM (in blue) is always (that is, for all chosen values of $\Omega_{\textrm{max}}$) less than the depth as computed in the case of inflation (gold and green lines).
+The gold lines represent the depth as it appears in Eq.~(\ref{EQN:secondcaseD}), namely, in cases where the number of $e$-folds of inflation is small (that is, less than the critical number of $e$-folds, $N_{\textrm{critical}}\approx 60$).
+The green lines represent the depth as it appears in Eq.~(\ref{EQN:firstcaseD}), namely, in cases where the number of $e$-folds of inflation is large (and greater than the critical number of $e$-folds).\footnote{ Note that increasing the number of $e$-folds of cosmic inflation well beyond the critical value ($N_{\rm critical}\approx 60$) does not (and indeed cannot) lead to a noticeable increase in the depth of the explanation (that is, the green lines in Fig.~\ref{FIG:Depth} effectively lie on top of each other near the maximum value of unity).
 This is consistent with the fact that the observable universe today circumscribes a horizon corresponding to the (last) 60 $e$-folds of inflation.}

 Cosmic inflation thereby provides a deeper explanation for the flatness of our universe today compared with the BBM (as is commonly claimed).